ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 the single relaiscoil is switched by transistor

+a bit big relais for most off the time 24VAC CentralHeatingSystem switching

 GND=GND

 VCC = +5V (for the relais Coil) ESP32 +5VDC is comming from  USB